DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/AWS SiteWise - Windfarm/prerequsites.md

 ## Prerequisites

 - You have received the DEVITY Eval Kit including the DEVITY Gateway
-- You have received the console access to the Devity-Hub, and AWS
+- You have received the console access to the

 ## What is AWS